jeremywenkailee/sov-public/README.md

 # STREETS OF VANCITY DISCORD BOT PROJECT
 This is the Readme to the SOV Discord Bot.
 Provided is the EngageBot.py file, which contains a large portion of the backend for the bot.
 Currently, the Bot is still in an ideation/testing phase but hopefully we can tidy things up into functions and expand what the bot is capable of over the course of the next few weeks/months.
+This is the public version of the SOV Discord Bot.
+This repository is used to showcase the code in progress.

 ## UPCOMING DATES
 Jan 2 2021 | Jeff + Jeremy | Get bot running on Rsp Pi + server if possible  DONE